 Can't tell if Andy's throwing a real pitch, but the photographer caught a nice windup pose of his curve ball or close-grip heater.
 Nice design choice on that white-on-black autograph, too, something you don't see much on cards from any era.

-The solid + green + mound card composition also reminded me of the 1933 Goudey set.
-All it's missing is that ad for BIG LEAGUE Chewing Gum and a 1930s patina.
+Messersmith's solid + green + mound card composition reminds me of this 1933 Goudey set.
+All he's missing is an ad for BIG LEAGUE Chewing Gum and that 1930s patina.

 Today's Mitock Publishing-made postcard turned up at the 2011 National in Chicago mixed in with many others published during the 1960s and 1970s.
 According to what I can find online, the KVB11955 tag line means 1979 and includes at least these Dodger players.

 - KVB11955-2: (Terry Forster is KVB11956-2, perhaps also in this set?)